precice/tutorials/aste-turbine/README.md

 ## Running the ASTE

 Run the `run.sh` script.
-It do the followings:
+It performs the following steps:

 * Downloads the meshes from preCICE repository.
 * Calculates function `x + y` on a finer grid.